CONSTITUTION OF THE CHURCH LAW SOCIETY

 - Membership in the Society is extinguished upon resignation or expulsion of a member.
 Membership is also extinguished in consequence of death of a natural person or termination of a juridical person.

-- The Working Committee proceeds to expulsion of such a member who, on behalf of the Society, carries out any activity other than that provided in its By-laws and the Policy Statement, despite an admonition by the Chairman or his or her authorized representative.
+- The Working Committee proceeds to expulsion of such a member who, on behalf of the Society, carries out any activity other than that provided in its Constitution and the Policy Statement, despite an admonition by the Chairman or his or her authorized representative.
 A member who has failed to pay the membership fee for more than three years and does not respond to reminders may be also expelled.

 The General Meeting